 By: Marilyn L. Davis

-Counselors, therapists, and supportive friends all caution about avoiding people, places, and situations that prompt us to think about using.
-While these external prompts are powerful, other internal triggers are equally problematic.
+Counselors, therapists and supportive friends all caution about avoiding people, places, and situations that prompt us to think about using.
+While these external triggers are powerful, other internal triggers are equally problematic.

-1. Overly Confident or Cocky Thinking
+• Overly Confident or Cocky

 Without an examination of the other actions and behaviors, making an effort to change or modify them, we can still experience unhappiness in our lives, often times leading us back to drug and alcohol use.

 We do know how to deal with many aspects of our addiction, however, just as a business that does not grow will become stagnant; the same is true of our recovery.

-When we start telling “white lies,” small untruths, justifying or making excuses that are not true, this is only one step removed from lying to ourselves about our addiction or recovery.
+When we start telling “white lies,” small untruths, justifying or making excuses that are not true, this can be just one-step removed from beginning to lie to yourself about your addiction or your recovery.
 I like the analogy of a mountain and a marble.
 Imagine tripping over a mountain; I know most of you are laughing, wanting to remind me how large a mountain is.

 Rightfully so, however, if I put a small marble on the ground and you are unaware of it, I guarantee, someone will trip over it.
 The little things trip us up.
 It is the same with white lies.

-4. Expectations of Self and Others: Unrealistic Thinking
+• Expectations of Self and Others

 Some of us find that we create expectations of others and then get frustrated when they are not doing what we think they ought to do; this happens when we do not tell them our expectations but assume that they ought to know what we want or need.

-Also, expecting others to do as you say, make the same types of changes, or conform to our bidding is unrealistic.
+Besides expecting others to do as you say, make the same types of changes, or conform to your bidding is unrealistic.
 The reality is that we cannot control anyone else.
 It is much easier to attempt to control our own thoughts, actions, reactions, and behaviors.

 When we feel sorry for ourselves about our past life, our current situations, losses from our use, or all that we need to do now that we are in recovery, we are overlooking other options.
-We can write about our feelings and this provides a cathartic release.
+We can write about our feelings, and this provides a cathartic release.

-6. Too Much – Money, Time or Too Little Structure
+• Too Much – Money, Time or Too Little Structure

-Without a solid foundation in recovery, having too much too soon, can set us up for becoming cocky or complacent.
-This does not mean that we need to suffer in our early recovery, however, some people process the benefits they receive as what they are “owed” for not using.
+Without a solid foundation in recovery, having too much too soon can set us up for becoming cocky or complacent.
+This does not mean that we need to suffer in our early recovery; however, some people process the benefits they receive as what they are “owed” for not using.
 Not using is a benefit in itself and needs to be valued for its own worth.

-Too much time without productive activities means that some of us will spend it in our heads, obsessing, or thinking about things and not doing anything about the situations.
+Too much time without productive activities means that some of us will spend it in our heads and that can be a problem in early recovery.
 We obsess about our past, our future, anything but the present moment.